-Our Food Hygiene course covers all the basics on food preparation, regulations, precautions and care when preparing food for others.
-It is designed to meet the requirements of various regulations in food preparation and health and safety.
+Our Food Hygiene level two course is our most popular food safety for those involved in the preparation of food.
+It covers all the basics of food preparation, regulations, precautions and care when preparing food for others.
+It is designed to meet the requirements of various regulations in food preparation, HACCP and health and safety.
 The course covers regulations, preparation, storage, infections, cross-contamination, reporting, PPE, date marks, reporting illness and basic first aid in the kitchen.

-The certificate is valid for 3 years and can be taken fully online or nationally in the classroom with one of our approved instructors.
-The classroom course is a full day course which is 7 guided learning hours.
+The certificate is valid for 3 years and can be taken 100% fully online or nationally in the classroom with one of our approved instructors.

 This is a level 2 course for general food hygiene training for people working directly with food.
 We also offer a level 1 course that covers the basics of food safety.